 4 Under the Settlement Agents Act 1981 s.
 129(1), a reference to the Registrar may where the context so requires, be read as if it had been amended to be a reference to the Commissioner.
 See note 2 as to the meaning of Commissioner.

+5 On the date as at which this compilation was prepared, the Taxation Administration Amendment Regulations 2014 r.
+3 and 4 had not come into operation.
+They read as follows:

+3. Regulations amended

+These regulations amend the Taxation Administration Regulations 2003.

+4. Regulation 13A amended

+(1) Delete regulation 13A(1).

+(2) In regulation 13A(2) delete “DG (vehicle licensing)” and insert:

+CEO, as defined in the Road Traffic (Administration) Act 2008 section 4,